mashingan/modern-opengl-notes/readme.md

 also extended from previous notes (`blink_triangle.nim`) which used uniform variable shader.
 The different can be summarized below:

-+ Getting color attribute from program.
+* Getting color attribute from program.
-- Deleting the instance of getting uniform variable from program.
+* Deleting the instance of getting uniform variable from program.
-- Deleting the dynamic uniform value set.
+* Deleting the dynamic uniform value set.

+5. `element_square.nim`
+This notes is the continuation of drawing chapter.
+This notes emphasizes the the usages of elements together with vertices array.
+In most code, this doesn't differ much with previous notes with only diff:

+* Adding `elements` variable which define the order of rendering.
+* Adding elements buffer (`ebo` variable) for keeping the `elements` variable.
+* Changing the GL draw method from `glDrawArrays` to `glDrawElements`

 [open.gl]: https://open.gl